beltromatti/lunarlander_dqn_per/README.md

 # LunarLander DQN PER Project

-LunarLander-v3 game played by an AI agent trained with Deep Reiforcement Learning using the DQN algorithm with Prioritized Experience Replay (PER).
+LunarLander-v3 game played by an AI agent trained with the DQN algorithm with Prioritized Experience Replay (PER) using deep-reinforcement-learning python framework.

 ## Overview